Dean's Ambassador Program

 Interview format

-Candidates will interview a small committee that may include the Dean of Newcomb-Tulane college and/or members from the Dean’s Office and Tulane community.
-Interview sessions are scheduled to take place in early April, with each session lasting approximately 25 minutes.
-Applicants are expected to adhere to a business attire dress code for the interview.
+Candidates will be interviewed by a small committee of current DAP peers.
+Interviews will be conducted via Zoom in late March or early April, with each session lasting approximately 20 minutes.
+Applicants are expected to dress in business attire for the interview.

 Monique M. Hodges, M.L.A.